 That said, there are a few other factors that are critical to keeping your rankings high that can’t be ignored including quick load times and mobile-friendliness.
 Drupal 8 is built with several of these factors in mind to help us make needed improvements quickly and effectively.

 Drupal 8 is created with responsive design capabilities built in, so you can begin to address any problems immediately.
 That’s not to say all of your responsive problems will be solved.
 Content editors will still need to think through their content and imagery, themers will still need to do configuration to establish things like breakpoints, etc. but Drupal 8 will set you on the right path, giving you and your team many of the tools you need.

 You’ll also have the option to choose different images and content for desktop and mobile versions right from the WYSIWYG editor, making it easier to see the differences for every piece of content when you add it and before you publish.
 This means a solid visual of both versions in real-time for faster publishing and peace of mind knowing exactly what your users experience on any device.

 The Need for Speed

-Drupal 8 also uses industry leading caching technology to allow updated content to be served fresh to client, while preserving the cache on content that hasn’t changed.
+Drupal 8 also uses industry-leading caching technology to allow updated content to be served fresh to a client, while preserving the cache on content that hasn’t changed.
 So, after your visitors come to your website once, they won’t have to wait for all content to load each time, making load times much faster.

 Another way Drupal 8 improves speed is through feature velocity.
 Because so much new functionality is built into Drupal 8 core, creating and publishing new dynamic content experiences is significantly faster than in Drupal 7.
 A blog post that features dynamically updated data, relevant to and powered by your content can be built in the UI in Drupal 8, something that in Drupal 7 would have taken custom development and several modules.